 These sessions were meant to be an initial exploration of youth perspectives with the goal of informing further inquiry.

-They were not meant to produce definitive conclusions.
+They were not meant to be evidence-based or produce scientifically-sound findings.

 Instead, they will serve as a starting point for future KC-YMPEP activities around understanding youth perspectives.

 Attitudes toward use